ibm-cloud-docs/vpc/block_storage_vpc_byok_multitenant_encryption.md

 # Cross-account encryption for Block Storage resources
 {: #vpc-block-storage-byok-cross-acct}

 {{site.data.keyword.block_storage_is_short}} supports cross-account customer-managed encryption for stand-alone data volumes that you can attach to an instance, and boot volumes that are created during instance provisioning.
 With this feature, users can access a customer root key (CRK) from another account and use that CRK to encrypt the volume.
+This deployment pattern allows to centrally manage encryption keys for all corporate accounts.
 {: shortdesc}

 ## About cross-account key access and use